-- 7. There is a particular need for caution in respect of evidence of demeanour other than: - (1) when the evidence of the demeanour has been observed or recorded close in time to the circumstances of the alleged offence and/or - (2) in the course of: - (a) providing the account by way of an ABE process (the recording of which features as evidence in the case) or - (b) giving 'live' evidence, whether by way of a s.28 process or otherwise. - 8.
-This topic has been addressed in cases such as Keast, 1202 Miah 1203 and Zala.
-1204 For evidence about the demeanour of a witness at other times to be admissible there needs to be a "concrete basis for its relevance" and that "in the overwhelming majority of cases, such evidence should not be adduced" not least because to admit it could lead "to a number of collateral witnesses being called to explain the reaction of the victim (or alleged victim)", Miah para [16].
+- 7. In KC1328 the court urged caution as to the provision of written guidance relating to evidence, as distinct from written directions of law contextualised by reference to the evidence.
+In Bhatt1329 the court emphasised the value of directions addressing myths and stereotypes, in particular at paragraphs 72 and 73, stating: "We accept that the effect of each direction may be to bolster the evidence of a victim; but it only bolsters their evidence to the extent necessary to prevent unfairness to the victim caused by the stereotypical thinking against which it warns". - 8.
+There is a particular need for caution in respect of evidence of demeanour other than: - (1) when the evidence of the demeanour has been observed or recorded close in time to the circumstances of the alleged offence; and/or - (2) in the course of: - (a) providing the account by way of an ABE process (the recording of which features as evidence in the case); or - (b) giving 'live' evidence, whether by way of a s.28 process or otherwise. - 9.
+This topic has been addressed in cases such as Keast, 1330 Miah 1331 and Zala.
+1332 For evidence about the demeanour of a witness at other times to be admissible there needs to be a "concrete basis for its relevance" and that "in the overwhelming majority of cases, such evidence should not be adduced" not least because to admit it could lead "to a number of collateral witnesses being called to explain the reaction of the victim (or alleged victim)", Miah para [16].
 In so far as evidence may feature in a particular case great care will need to be exercised when crafting the terms in which the jury are to be directed about that and in the circumstances no example direction has been provided.
-The admission of such evidence should be a rare event and the circumstances sufficiently variable that a 'standard' direction is unlikely to be of help. - 9.
-In McPartland1205 the court considered the issue of disclosure applications relating to a complainant's mobile phone.
-The court held that it was not entirely usual practice for a complainant's phone to be examined and what was a reasonable line of enquiry depended on the facts of the particular case.
-1206 - 10.
-Consideration should be given as to whether a similar warning might be appropriate in cases of domestic abuse.
+The admission of such evidence should be a rare event and the circumstances sufficiently variable that a 'standard' direction is unlikely to be of help.

+- 10. In McPartland1333 the court considered the issue of disclosure applications relating to a complainant's mobile phone.
+The court held that it was not entirely usual practice for a complainant's phone to be examined and what was a reasonable line of enquiry depended on the facts of the particular case.1334 - 11.
+Consideration should be given as to whether a similar warning might be appropriate in cases of domestic abuse (see examples 15 and 16 below).